Security

 Ollm does not claim to guarantee:

-These boundaries are intentional and explicit, allowing security teams to reason precisely about risk.
+These boundaries are intentional and explicit, allowing security teams to reason precisely about shared responsibility.
+For the full threat model, see the Security Model.

 Attestation Flow